founder-z/zeroone-docs/puropati/doroppudaun-1.md

-# drop down

-## option

-You can set the value of the dropdown item statically or dynamically.
+# Drop down## OptionYou can set the value of the dropdown item statically or dynamically.